jack-tee/faux-data/COLUMNS.md

-They can also be used for timestamps
+They can also be used for timestamps and can be written in the following concise syntax.

 Template:
 ```
 col: event_time Sequential Timestamp "1999-12-31 23:56:29" 1min45S
 ```

 Result: